rogino/VirtualBar/README.md

 Requires macOS Big Sur or later.
 Tested on an M1 Mac, so it might be very slow Intel ones.

+If you want to run this and don't have a MBA, go to `MetalView.swift`, set `useLiveCamera` to false and set `videoPath` to the absolute path to the example video file, `footage/virtualbar_example_footage.mov`, found in the repo.

 ## Code

 - `MetalView` is responsible for setting up the camera.
 It outputs 720p video at 30 fps.
 If the